prolice/starwars-silhouette/README.md

 **Note:** It is recommended to review the application logs or notifications for any detailed information about the importation process, such as success messages or error reports.

 Congratulations!
 You have successfully completed the image importation procedure.
-If you encounter any issues or have specific questions, refer to the application's documentation or seek assistance from the support team.
+If you encounter any issues or have specific questions, refer to the application's documentation or seek assistance from the support.

 ### Warning